-- Question: I am a nonresident alien.
-Am I exempt from having taxes withhelf from my earnings?
+12. Question: I am a nonresident alien.
+Am I exempt from having taxes withheld from my earnings?

-- Question: How do I change the filing status or number of exemptions I claimed on my W-4 Employee Withholding Allowance Certificate?
+13. Question: How do I change the filing status or other information included on my W-4 Employee Withholding Allowance Certificate?

 Answer: Changes to your Federal W-4 may either be made via Banner self-serve, or by completing and returning an updated W-4 to the Payroll Office.
 Changes to your NJ W4 are not available via Banner self-serve and must be made by completing and returning an updated NJW4 to the Payroll Office.